We all tend to resist "negative emotions" such as fear, guilt, worry and regret.

 Take Sophia, for example.
 She had a dropping sensation of anxiety in her chest every 5-10 seconds.
 Even with this frequency it took years to enter her awareness.
 This taxed her body and mind without her being aware of it!

-What You Can Do for Your Fear, Worry, Guilt and Regret
+What You Can Do to Reduce Your Fear, Worry, Guilt and Regret

 - Practice mindfulness.
 This helps you become more aware of your thoughts, emotions and bodily sensations.
 It helps you to look at yourself without judgment.